kashanimorteza/rust_documents/type.md

 <br><br>

 ## Tuple
-    Tuples have a fixed length: once declared, they cannot grow or shrink in size Each position in the tuple has a type, and the types of the different values in the tuple don’t have to be the same
+    The way to have a collection of multiple values is with an array Tuples have a fixed length: once declared, they cannot grow or shrink in size Each position in the tuple has a type, and the types of the different values in the tuple don’t have to be the same